ereuna/WebClient/docs/PRD.md

 * Monitor analytics
 * Search across all platform assets

-The web platform becomes the primary operating system for the entire Aether ecosystem, exposing every platform capability through a unified, modern, collaborative interface.
+The web platform becomes the primary operating system for the entire Ereuna ecosystem, exposing every platform capability through a unified, modern, collaborative interface.

 ```
 ```